icyphox/site/pages/uses.md

 machine that happens to support Linux/BSD incredibly well out-of-the-box.

+**MacBook Pro 13" (2019)**: i5, 8GB RAM, 128GB SSD.
+My work machine.
+Not
+a huge fan of macOS, but hey -- it could be worse.

 **Ducky One 2 SF**: 65% mechanical keyboard, Cherry MX Speed Silver switches.
 I've written about it in detail [here](/blog/ducky-one-2).